osresearch/safeboot-loader/README.md

-# uefiblockdev
+# uefidev

-This provides an interface to the vendor firmware's registered `EFI_BLOCK_IO_PROTOCOL` handlers, which allows Linux to use them as if they were normal block devices.
+This module provides Linux device driver wrappers for several of the UEFI vendor firmwre provided interfaces.
 Normally this is not possible since Linux calls `gBS->ExitBootServices()`, which tears down most of the UEFI device drivers, and because Linux does not have a memory mapping for the UEFI linear memory.